EmmaUmeh/Technical-WritingDocs/main/communicationSystem.md

 ### What are Hardware and Software Systems?

 Hardware and Software systems are systems that facilitates the excahange of data and information between hardware components and software programs.
+>  Note: Does hardware and software play thesame role.
+No, they don't.
+Hardware is the physical components of a computer, such as the processor, the motherboard, the hard drive, the RAM, and other components, while software is a set of instructions that tells the hardware how to perform tasks.
+Hardware is responsible for actually performing the tasks, while software tells the hardware what tasks to perform.